 • Drink plenty of water during the day.

 • Avoid spending extended time in bed during the day, bedrooms are for sleeping & intimacy, not for work.
-(There are obvious exceptions to this at present times, but try and use different spaces in your bedroom for work if you don’t have another space in your home.)

 As we approach evening it’s time to prepare our body for sleep: